Welcome to the FAQ document for the Leica Geosystems, part of Hexagon, and CYBID partnership.

 The programs, documentation, and educational materials are currently available in English, Polish, and Ukrainian.
 Further languages will be added soon.

-To work with the V-SIM program, the hardware requirements are not more demanding than those of a standard setup used for working with point clouds.
 The V-SIM program is designed to operate in a 64-bit Microsoft® Windows™ environment, from the Windows NT family, including Windows 10 and Windows 11.

 Graphics card requirements: